-474. Written record of decision of sole director of private company the director must (unless that decision is taken by way of a resolution in writing) provide the company with a written record of that decision within 7 days after the decision is made.
+10.33 Written record of decision of sole director of private company the director must (unless that decision is taken by way of a resolution in writing) provide the company with a written record of that decision within 7 days after the decision is made.

-- (1) If a private company has only one director and the director takes any decision that- - (a) may be taken in a meeting of directors; and - (b) has effect as if agreed in a meeting of directors,
+(1) If a private company has only one director and the director takes any decision that -

+- (a) may be taken in a meeting of directors; and - (b) has effect as if agreed in a meeting of directors,

-- (2) If the director provides the company with a written record of a decision in accordance with subsection (1), that record is sufficient evidence of the decision having been taken by the director. - (3) A company must keep a written record provided to the company in accordance with subsection (1) for at least 20 years from the date of the decision. - (4) A director who contravenes subsection (1) commits an offence. - (5) If a company contravenes subsection (3), the company, and every responsible person of the company, commit an offence. - (6) A person who commits an offence under subsection (4) is liable to a fine at level 3 and, in the case of a continuing offence, to a further fine of \$300 for each day during which the offence continues.
+(2) If the director provides the company with a written record of a decision in accordance with subsection (1), that record is sufficient evidence of the decision having been taken by the director.

-Companies Bill
+(3) A company must keep a written record provided to the company in accordance with subsection (1) for at least 20 years from the date on which the written record is so provided.

+(4) A director who contravenes subsection (1) commits an offence.

+(5) If a company contravenes subsection (3), the company, and every responsible person of the company, commit an offence.

-- (7) A person who commits an offence under subsection (5) is liable to a fine at level 5 and, in the case of a continuing offence, to a further fine of \$1,000 for each day during which the offence continues. - (8) A contravention of subsection (1) by a director does not affect the validity of any decision mentioned in that subsection.
+(6) A person who commits an offence under subsection (4) or (5) is liable to a fine at level 3 and, in the case of a continuing offence, to a further fine of \$300 for each day during which the offence continues.

+(7) A contravention of subsection (1) by a director does not affect the validity of any decision mentioned in that subsection.